-- The Group continues to manage its corporate costs appropriately within existing available funds. - The Directors will continue to raise further capital as required by one of a combination of the following: placement of shares; pro-rata issue to shareholders; and/or further issue of shares to the public. - Expenditure is scalable such that the Group can continue to operate depending on funding obtained.
-This includes continuing to operate for a period of 12 months from the date of the approval of the financial statements in the event no further funding is obtained during that period.
+- The Group continues to manage its corporate costs appropriately within existing available funds. - The Directors will continue to raise further capital as required by one or a combination of the following: placement of shares; pro-rata issue to shareholders; and/or further issue of shares to the public. - Expenditure is scalable such that the Group can continue to operate depending on funding obtained.
+This includes continuing to operate for a period of 12 months from the date of the approval of the financial statements in the event no further funding is obtained during that period. - Successful commencement of Korella North project from November 2024.